-The 3rd miracle was Taric, a young guy forced to escort me all the time.
+The third miracle was Taric, a young guy forced to escort me all the time.
 All visitors to our foreign missions no matter what their purpose must be escorted for security reasons, even to the bathroom.
 I was worried.
 I needed another special person like Demir, but this time someone very experienced to operate a crane.
-You see, no one understood what was really going on here – no one seemed to realize the real danger involved in moving huge pieces of rock that could kill someone if not handled properly.
+You see, no one understood what was really going on here.
+No one seemed to realize the real danger involved in moving huge pieces of rock that could kill someone if not handled properly.

-Then appears Serkan, the electrician!
+Finally, here comes Serkan the electrician.
 Not just any electrician.
 Years ago when the sculpture was built, custom lights were made out of a new technology at the time called LED.
 It was an expensive choice costing hundreds of dollars for each light fixture, and there were dozens of lights.
 But it was a wise choice at the time because LED lights use very little electricity and last a long time.

-But 12 years later many lights no longer worked, and the original manufacturer was not in business.
+But twelve years later many lights no longer worked, and the original manufacturer was no longer in business.
 I knew that somehow we could improvise and find a solution, but I needed an electrician who thinks outside the box, someone who could somehow fit new LEDs into old irreplaceable custom fixtures.
 He did it, creating new fixtures at $6 each instead of $500!

-And so we are all well and 2 sculptures are like new!
+And so we are all well and two sculptures look and operate like new!
 Thanks to my new friends, Jim Wenzel, Demir Kurt, Tarik Albayrak and Serkan Duran.
 Sezer Yucel and Rasim Ozdemir relieved my aging shoulders of some of the worst work!
 Their boss, Facilities Maintenance Supervisor Mustafa Unal, a better administrator I’ve never met!

 Another challenging art restoration accomplished.